NeoGeographyToolkit/StereoPipeline/docs/tools/convert_pinhole_model.rst

 Refinement
 ~~~~~~~~~~

-Bundle adjustment can be used to refine a produced camera model.
+Bundle adjustment can refine a produced camera model.
 For that, it is
 suggested to have many overlapping images, a well-aligned terrain model to
 constrain against, and to ensure that all images acquired with the same sensor
 share the intrinsic parameters.
 A detailed recipe is in :numref:`kaguya_ba`.